planosphere/PAGE/.github/ISSUE_TEMPLATE/submit-gene-expression-observation-curation.md

 ---

-# PAGE Curations.
-Planarian Anatomy Gene Expression Observations are for this PMID:
+# Planarian Anatomy Gene Expression Observations (PAGE curations)

+To be sure your curations are accepted, familiarize yourself with  with our [curation rules](https://github.com/planosphere/PAGE/blob/master/curation_rules.md).

+# Curations are all for this one PMID:
 add the pubmed id of your observations

 # Are curations for a new publication or additions or corrections for existing curations?